LivGish/WEDEPOE/README.md

 10. Changelog
 25 September 2025
 - changelog created and refined (correction from part 1, changelog was initially missing)
+- class tags added to all html files

 18 Sept 2025
 - recommitted all files into a new repository